Summer Youth Camps

 Please send your child with a packed lunch and snack including drink (we recommend a refillable water bottle) Monday-Thursday.
 On Friday, we will provide lunch for the campers - you may send a snack if you wish.
 There is an option to purchase sack lunches from Historic Banning Mills.
 The price is $60 for the week.
 The lunch includes a hearty deli style sandwich or wrap, chips, whole piece of fruit, cookie and bottle of water.
 You are welcome to send your camper with cash to purchase items from the gift shop including bottled water and snacks.

 Your camper will participate in outdoor activities including ropes course, zipline canopy tours, challenge courses, hiking and other outdoor activities; therefore, all campers MUST wear a closed toe tennis shoe or hiking boot.
 We can not allow your child to participate in camp without proper shoes.
 Please remember to dress comfortably in play type clothes.
 The majority of the activites occur outside and your camper will get dirty!
-Aside from pool, your child may be participating in water activities so we enourage your children to bring a watershoe and bring 2 towels.
+Aside from pool, your child may be participating in water activities so your child will need a watershoe and bring 2 towels.
 Flip-flops are ONLY permitted around the pool.

 GIRLS DRESS CODE: